About the project

 Predictive personalized Modeling

-Post-myocardial infarct patients have an increased risk for scar-based ventricular tachycardia (VT), an abnormal heart rhythm, which may lead to sudden cardiac death (SCD).
+Post-myocardial infarct (post-MI) patients have an increased risk for scar-based ventricular tachycardia (VT), an abnormal heart rhythm, which may lead to sudden cardiac death (SCD).
 Ablation therapy is used to treat VTs, but has moderate success rates of 50- 80%.
 Secondly, an implanted cardioverter defibrillator (ICD) can help prevent SCD if ablation is inexecutable.
 Current guidelines for ICD treatment are based on left ventricular ejection fraction but prove to be insufficient in identifying patients with a high risk of VT.
 The electro-mechanical interaction of the heart is key to understand VT development.
 Here, patient-specific computational models can be used to create a cardiac Digital Twin which can serve as a decision support tool in the clinic.

 Our project uses Data Integration on patient data & history, for Patient-specific IGA modeling, Electro-mechanically coupled modeling and Artificial Intelligence modeling.
 The resulting decision model can be used to improve the understanding and prediction of the occurrence of Ventricular Tachycardias and provide optimized patient-specific treatment using computationally efficient models.

-Data integration & Pre-processing
+Data Integration & Pre-processing

 The linking pin between the technological research performed by the PhD students and the clinical application: A clinical workflow is developed in order to acquire patient-specific data.
 In this workflow, the data is semi-automatically obtained, analyzed and processed to be used for the physiological and data models of the COMBAT-VT project.
 This workflow has five essential components: